Select statement to retrieve one or more columns of data from a Record.

 * wildcards.
 Because you do not explicitly specify field names, it is possible to retrieve columns whose names are unknown.

-Metadata fields are special fields that are available from records collected by Prognosis.
-These special fields are only available for rows of data that are directly related to a Prognosis record.
+Metadata fields are special fields that are available from records collected.
+These special fields are only available for rows of data that are directly related to a Record.

 The following meta fields are available:

 Name of the datasource.
-This can be an appliance (fake) node, or a real machine where Prognosis is installed.
+This can be an appliance (fake) node, or a real Prognosis Server.